angdealba/symbolic/README.md

     - GET
         - Description: receives a single Patient object from the database
         - Returns a single Patient object and a 200 OK on success, and a 404 Not Found if the Patient with the specified id is not found in the database.
 Patient objects contain an integer identifier "id", a string value "vaccinations" listing any vaccinations the patient has received, a string value "allergies" listing any allergies for which the patient has been diagnosed, and a string value "accommodations" representing any accommodations the patient has been approved for.
-        - Fields: a single integer param "id" specifying the id number of the Patient to remove
+        - Fields: a single integer param "id" specifying the UUID number of the Patient to remove
-        - Sample params: ?id=4
+        - Sample body: {"id": "3bec32c8-0e1f-490d-9092-3c7871f4f2e0"}
     - POST
         - Description: adds an entry for a single Patient object to the database
         - Returns the newly created Patient object and a 201 CREATED on success.
 Patient objects contain an integer identifier "id", a string value "vaccinations" listing any vaccinations the patient has received, a string value "allergies" listing any allergies for which the patient has been diagnosed, and a string value "accommodations" representing any accommodations the patient has been approved for.